Puli inji | Inji puli | Inji curry

 For the spicy inji puli thokku it is recommended to add extra oil compared to tomato thokku/ Pulikaichal.
 If you are not planning to keep the thokku for a longer time and like eating spicy ginger thokku you can reduce the oil quantity by half

-The sweetness from jaggery balances out the pungent flavor of ginger, spiciness of green Chilli.
+The sweetness from jaggery balances out the pungent flavor of ginger and the spiciness of green Chilli.
 I would highly recommend the specified quality for the best taste.
-Palm sugar or coconut sugar or brown sugar or unrefined cane sugar or regular sugar can also be used instead of jaggery
+Palm sugar or coconut sugar, brown sugar, unrefined cane sugar, or regular sugar can also be used instead of jaggery

 Ginger for winter